awarelabshq/testchimp-sdk/localagent/README.md

 - When your site under test is not open to public internet access (behind firewalls etc.)
 - For human-in-the-loop hybrid exploration with the agent.

+The Local Agent also doubles up as an MCP server that your MCP-compliant IDEs (such as [Cursor](https://cursor.so)) can collaborate with to get access to your webapps' runtime behaviour context.
+For more information on setting up the local agent server as an MCP server, refer [here](https://github.com/awarelabshq/testchimp-sdk/blob/main/localagent/mcp.md)

 ## Prerequisites

 Python 3.11 or above should be installed.